junit-team/junit5-samples/junit-modular-world/README.md

 ## Binary Layout

-Main binaries are compiled and packaged using `./compile.jsh`.
+Main binaries are compiled and packaged using `java src/build/Compile.java`.

 For example, here are the commands to compile and package the `com.example.tool` module.
 This and the `com.example.application` module don't need external module dependencies.